 You can use text-to-speech narration during course development and later swap it out with professionally recorded narration, keeping your closed captions intact.
 Here’s how.

-- Select your text-to-speech audio track on the slide’s timeline, then go to the Options tab on the ribbon and click Change Audio.
+- Select your text-to-speech audio track on the slide’s timeline and go to the Options tab on the ribbon.